AbdulRehman028/100-days-of-ai/Day-33-LSTM-Text-Generator/README.md

 ### 🎯 Goal

-Build a beautiful modern **web application** that uses the **GPT-2 AI model** to generate creative stories, poems, movie scripts, and adventure quests - all for free!
+Build a beautiful modern **web application** that uses the HuggingFace Transformers to generate creative stories, poems, movie scripts, and adventure quests - all for free!

 ---